jratzenboeck/jratzenboeck-blog/_posts/2017-07-29-blogging-like-a-hacker.md

    In contrast to a traditional CMS like Wordpress or Joomla it does not need any database or PHP scripts running on the server to build HTML dynamically.
 This has a huge advantage when it comes to speed and performance since no database queries and HTML generation on the fly has to be done.
-Due to the lack of database queries and dynamically built pages, the site load much faster.
+Due to the lack of database queries and dynamically built pages, the site loads much faster.
 * <b>No bumpy plugins and full control</b>

    Moreover, although I am definitely not a Wordpress or PHP expert it's much easier with Jekyll